wasadigi/Teaching-HEIGVD-RES/lectures/01-Lecture1-JavaIOs.md

 * Once the streams have been opened, the logic is very simple.
 We use a loop to consume all bytes, one by one, from the input stream.
 Each time that we read a byte, we write it immediately to the output stream.
 We can see that the `read()` method returns an int.
 This value is -1 if the end of the stream has been reached.
 Otherwise, it has a value between 0 and 255 (we are reading a single byte).

 * Note that **this code is not very efficient and that copying large files would be painfully slow**.
-We will see later that is is much better to read/write blocks of bytes in a single read operation, or to use buffered streams.
+We will see later that it is much better to read/write blocks of bytes in a single read operation, or to use buffered streams.